Sgvkamalakar/Gita_Summarizer/README.md

 ## Overview
-The "**Gita Summarizer**" is an advanced application designed to distill the profound teachings of the Bhagavad Gita into concise and comprehensible summaries.
-This tool leverages the capabilities of Azure Speech-to-Text and LLMWare's powerful summarization models to provide users with insightful summaries of the Gita's chapters and verses
+The "**Gita Summarizer**" is an application designed to distill the profound teachings of the Bhagavad Gita into concise and comprehensible summaries.
+This tool leverages the capabilities of `Azure Speech-to-Text` and `LLMWare's powerful summarization models` to provide users with insightful summaries of the Gita's chapters and verses

 ## Features
 1. *Real-time Speech Input:*